ceph/ceph/doc/cephfs/administration.rst

 File Systems
 ------------

+.. note:: The names of the file systems, metadata pools, and data pools can
+          only have characters in the set [a-zA-Z0-9\_-.].

 These commands operate on the CephFS file systems in your Ceph cluster.
 Note that by default only one file system is permitted: to enable creation of multiple file systems use ``ceph fs flag set enable_multiple true``.